A Companion Resource to Life Insurance Selling Secrets

 Example — For Reference, Write Your Own

-"Before I got into this business, I was making more money than I had ever made — but I still was not getting ahead.
+"Before this, I was making more money than I ever had — but I still was not getting ahead.
 On paper it looked fine.
-But internally, I felt like I was failing.
+Inside, I felt like I was failing.
 My wife believed in me, but I did not feel like a provider.
-I thought life insurance was something you bought in case you died.
+And I thought life insurance was just something you bought in case you died.
 That was it.
-That belief kept me from seeing what was right in front of me."
+That one belief kept me from seeing what was right in front of me."

 02